 - The Progressive Era: Creating Modern America, 1900-1917

 - Emancipation and Its Legacies

 Sites are required to pay a flat fee, which covers shipping and administrative costs: $1000 for large exhibitions and $200 for small exhibitions.
-Large exhibitions are made up of five to seven sections composed of four interlocking panels.
-Small exhibitions are one section composed of four to five interlocking panels.
+The exhibition loan period is four to six weeks.
 Exhibition dates are not confirmed until a non-refundable $100 deposit is paid, which is applied toward the total fee.
 Affiliate Schools are eligible to receive one small exhibition at no cost.
 If you need additional information, email Stephanie Krom or call (646) 366-9666, ext.
-17. To request a traveling exhibition please complete our online Application Form.
+17.